Sarah Wimberley

 Actions

 Sarah is a detail-oriented leader with twenty years of experience in marketing and cloud-based technology, specializing in sales, marketing, customer service, and reporting tools.
-As principal and founder of Ulster Technologies (www.ulster-tech.com), Sarah drives innovation to foster collaborative, data-driven decisions with her clients.
+As principal and founder of Ulster Technologies (www.ulster-tech.com), Sarah partners with individuals and organizations to align people, process, and technology—using enterprise architecture and martech strategy to drive organizational change and measurable business outcomes.

 She has served as an enterprise architect, product owner and program/project manager at leading regional and national healthcare institutions.
 Sarah led dynamic, cross-functional teams through multiple product and platform migrations, passionately improving business processes and driving sales growth.